-Century Storage – Brand Direction
+Century Storage: A Visual Brand Direction Project

-Century Storage – Brand Direction
+Century Storage: A Visual Brand Direction Project

 Our client, Century Storage, reached out to the team at Nice Branding Agency for assistance honing in on their brand look and feel.
 They’d been operating under their existing colors and logo design for some time.
-However, there wasn’t a cohesive brand in place to support their continued growth.
+However, there wasn’t a cohesive visual brand direction in place to support their continued growth.

 At the time of the project, Century Storage operated 14 self-storage facilities.
 They catered to a more affluent demographic.
 And they distinguished themselves from the competition by their attention to customer service.